ConorCorp/ConorCorp.github.io/content/posts/dev-tip-chrome/index.md

 **You don't need to set up anything** or even import it if your using Chrome.
 You just:
 1. Add `debugger;` anywhere in your code: (stick it behind an `if` if you like!)
-2. Or if you're debugging on the fly: Find your file in the `sources` tab and click "Add Breakpoint".
+2. If you're debugging on the fly: Find your file in the `sources` tab and click "Add Breakpoint".

 Now you can really debug all those god damn rerenders.